 My abusive relationship taught me a lot.
 It taught me to be strong and to reach out for help when I need it.
 It also taught me to forgive, even when it’s hard.
 And it taught me it’s important to forgive yourself.

-Him or Me by Lucia
+Him or Me

 I was once in an abusive relationship for two years.
 My breaking point was when he brought a gun into our house.
 I realized that either he would use it on me or I would use it on him.
 I seemed to start mentally preparing myself for the day when I would have to kill him for the abuse to stop.
 Fortunately, that day never came.
 One day, I packed what belongings I could fit into my car and moved back home to Michigan.
 I left college and everything I knew.
 I left during the day while he was out of the house, and I never saw him again.

-Strangers that Care by Sarah
+Strangers that Care

 I don’t share this with many people, but I’ve recently become comfortable with talking about it, hoping telling my story will help someone else.